vladalexey/vladalexey/README.md

 My name is <b>Quan Phan</b>, based of Philadelphia, U.S and I'm a <b>Software Development Engineer Intern at Amazon</b>

-- 🔭 I’m currently working on an food recipe mobile app with Flutter for frontend and Nodejs/Postgresql for backend
+- 🔭 I’m currently working on a food recipe mobile app with Flutter for frontend and Nodejs/Postgresql for backend
 - 🌱 I’m currently learning Reactjs, Flutter and Machine Learning
 - 💬 Ask me about how I become a vegan and thus came up with my food recipe mobile app
 - 📫 How to reach me: LinkedIn [![LinkedIn][1.2]][1].